-The idea of encircling a floating needle with the alphabet was developed into the sympathetic telegraph of the sixteenth century, which was based on a curious error.
-It was supposed that needles which had been touched by the same lodestone were sympathetic, and that if both were free to move one would imitate the movements of another, though they were at a distance.
-Thus, if one needle were attracted toward one letter after the other, and the second similarly mounted should folline between their laboratories, using at first a battery.
+About this time two professors at the University of Göttingen were experimenting with telegraphy.
+They established an experimental line between their laboratories, using at first a battery.
 Then Faraday discovered that an electric current could be generated in a wire by the motion of a magnet, thus laying the basis for the modern dynamo.
 Professors Gauss and Weber, who were operating the telegraph line at Göttingen, adapted this new discovery to their needs.
 They sent the message by moving a magnetic key.
 A current was thus generated in the line, and, passing over the wire and through a coil at the farther end, moved a magnet suspended there.
 The magnet moved to the right or left, depending on the direction of the current sent through the wire.
 A tiny mirror was mounted on the receiving magnet to magnify its movement and so render it more readily visible.